benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 >**TIP:** See these related links for more info:

-><i class="g72-link"></i> <a href="https://confluence.nike.com/display/DAHP/Caching+Strategy" target="_blank">Nike Caching Strategy</a>
+><i class="g72-link"></i> [Nike Caching Strategy](https://confluence.nike.com/display/DAHP/Caching+Strategy){:target="blank"}

-><i class="g72-link"></i> <a href="https://confluence.nike.com/display/DAHP/Akamai" target="_blank">Akamai Technical Reference</a>
+><i class="g72-link"></i> [Akamai Technical Reference](https://confluence.nike.com/display/DAHP/Akamai){:target="blank"}

 ## CORS

 Client-side HTTP requests are subject to the same-origin policy, meaning the requested resource must be for the same domain, port, and protocol as the originator of the request.
 This restriction prevents unsafe requests that could compromise data integrity.
 For instance, a request from a script on api.nike.com for an image on images.nike.com violates the same origin policy and results in a security error.

 One way to relax this restriction is to make CORS requests.
 CORS (Cross-origin resource sharing) gets around this restriction through an exchange of headers between the browser making the request and the server of the requested resource.
 The browser sends an Origin header containing the origin making the request (e.g. http://api.nike.com) and the server sends a Access-Control-Allow-Origin header in the response that lists all origins allowed to access it.
 If the origin is in the list, the browser lets the request through.
-For a detailed explanation of CORS and implementation examples see <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS" target="_blank">HTTP Access Control (CORS)</a>.
+For a detailed explanation of CORS and implementation examples see [HTTP Access Control CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS){:target="blank"}.

 ### Implementation Recommendations